trychlos/pwix-i18n/README.md

 ## Cookies and comparable technologies

-`pwix:i18n` may use `localStorage` to record the last used language through the `languageKey` configuration parameter.
+`pwix:i18n` may use `localStorage` to record the last chosen language, but only if asked so through the `storePreferredLanguage` configuration parameter.

-Because this is only done on the caller request, the package doesn't advertize of this use, relying on the caller own declaration.
+This is considered a disableable functional _cookie_, and is advertised as such to the cookieManager if present.

 ---
 P. Wieser